 http://www.yoursite.com/wp-includes/js/comment-reply.min.jsthen they can generate the MD5 hash of the file (which is a unique fingerprint of a particular file) and then compare that to a library of known hashes for various WP versions.

-The easiest way to perform all of these checks is just to head over to wp.io and run a free site report on any WordPress site you’re interested in! wp.io connects WordPress sites, themes, users, professionals and industry benchmarks to create a unique database and network that maps the real, live world of WordPress. wp.io’s crawlers scan hundreds of thousands of WordPress sites, analyse and report on each one and then use the data connections between them to provide brand new insights into the WordPress ecosystem. wp.io offers:
+The easiest way to perform all of these checks is just to head over to wp.io and run a free site report on any WordPress site you’re interested in! wp.io connects WordPress sites, themes, users, professionals and industry benchmarks to create a unique database and network that maps the real, live world of WordPress. wp.io’s crawlers scan hundreds of thousands of WordPress sites, analyze and report on each one and then use the data connections between them to provide brand new insights into the WordPress ecosystem. wp.io offers:

 - a free WordPress site scanner